Precision metrology of weak measurement with thermal state pointer: II. Quantum metrology of weak measurement with thermal state pointer

 If the postselected weak measurement is applied to the precision metrology of a parameter estimation, the whole process is called weak measurement amplification strategy (i.e., WMA strategy).
-Moreover, we define a \emph{ standard} strategy without the postselection.
-It refers to the benchmark measurement strategy completely ignoring degree of freedom of the system.
-For Eq. (\ref{ba}), one traces over the degree of freedom of the system and measures the particle in the $p$ basis to give
+Conversely, the standard strategy is when there is no weak measurement, and it refers to the benchmark measurement strategy completely ignoring the degree of freedom of the system.
+For Eq. (\ref{ch}), one traces over the degree of freedom of the system and measures the particle in $p$ basis to give

-where $\phi (p+a_{i}\chi )=(2\pi \frac{1+z}{1-z}\frac{1}{4\sigma ^{2}} )^{-1/2}\exp [-(p+a_{i}\chi )^{2}/(2\frac{1+z}{1-z}\frac{1}{4\sigma ^{2}})]$.
+where $\phi (p+a_{i}\chi )=(2\pi \nabla ^{2})^{-1/2}\exp [-(p+a_{i}\chi )^{2}/(2\nabla ^{2})]$.

-The weighted sum (\ref{bf}) is a convex combination: by controlling the $ c_{i}$ one can mix the probability densities corresponding to the different eigenvalues of $A$.
-An immediate optimization for the standard strategy presents itself: The Fisher information metric is convex \cite{Cohen68}, meaning that any such mixing of probability distributions will be sub-optimal.
-One should therefore choose the $c_{i}$ to filter the probability distribution with eigenvalue $a_{\ast }$ that gives the highest Fisher information.
-Now